-Import and export a Divi layout?
-Nothing could be easier with the import/export functionality provided by the theme Divi and the Divi Builder.
-It's certainly my favorite!
+Import-export a Divi layout?
+Nothing could be easier with the import/export functionality provided by the Divi theme and the Divi Builder.
+This is certainly my favourite one!

-The ability to import or export a layout - a layout - will save you a lot of time .
-And if you don't use it yet, you should read this article carefully because this feature will change the way you use Divi!
+The ability to import or export a layout will save you a lot of time .
+And if you're not using it yet, you should read this article carefully because this feature will change the way you use Divi!

 If you wish to import/export theme templates, it's this way!
-This feature is available since version 4.0 of Divi.
+This feature is available since Divi 4.0.

 - Why import/export a Divi layout?

-- How to import a "premade layout" available in the Divi Builder?
+- How do I import a "premade layout" available in the Divi Builder?

 - How to import an external layout to your site?

-- How to save a Divi layout in the library?
+- How do I save a Divi layout to the library?

-- What if you get the message "this file should not be imported in this context"?
+- What if you get the message "this file should not be imported into this context"?

 Divi's import/export functionality saves you a lot of time.

-If you regularly create websites, you are certainly looking for productivity...
+If you regularly create websites, you are probably looking for productivity...

 The idea is to be able to create a layout and reuse it later, whether in the same site or in another.